Y0ngg4n/NZBScoutCrawler/README.md

 It uses multiple threads to download the NZBs concurrently.
 But because of the crawling and downloading it is much slower than already indexed sites.
-It searches all Pages.
+It searches all Pages and uses in memory caching.
 And I can't guarantee that you don't get blocked from NZBScout.
 Currently, it seems to work fine for me.
 If i see that there will be blocking I will attempt to code workarounds for it.